core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Considerations for Unprotected Use {#sec:unprotected-coap}
 ==================================
-The use of DoC without a security mode of CoAP is NOT RECOMMENDED.
+The use of DoC without confidentiality protection is NOT RECOMMENDED.
-Without a security mode, many possible attacks need to be evaluated in the context of the application's threat model.
+Without confidential communication, many possible attacks need to be evaluated in the context of the application's threat model.
 This includes threats that are mitigated even by DNS over UDP:
 For example, the random ID of the DNS header afford some protection against off-path cache poisoning